jjenkov/pde-pdl-specification/README.md

 ## PDE + PDL Implementations

-I have started an implementation of PDE (and later PDL) in Java in this GitHub repository:
+I have started implementing PDE and PDL writer and reader components in Java in this GitHub repository:

 [Polymorph Fabric - Java](https://github.com/jjenkov/polymorph-fabric-java)